gatsby-uc/plugins/packages/gatsby-plugin-fastify/README.md

 });
 ```

-> **Note:** While These combos don't currently work it's not imposible to implement such a feature.
+> **Note:** While these combos don't currently work it's not imposible to implement such a feature.
 If you need this feature please consider contributing.

 ### Gatsby Functions